 Yes.
 All Hosts who wish to utilize their Primary Residence for STR will be required to register with the TTC through an online registration portal that is currently in development.
-It is anticipated that online registration will begin in Summer 2021.

 5. Will a host be required to be the owner of the STR property?